MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 ### How much does it cost to use Windows Admin Center?

-There is no cost to using the Windows Admin Center in the Azure Portal.
+There is no cost to using the Windows Admin Center in the Azure portal.

 ### Can I use Windows Admin Center to manage the virtual machines running on my Azure VM?